AltThree/Segment/README.md

 $ composer require alt-three/segment
 ```

-Once installed, if you are not using automatic package discovery, then you need to register the  `AltThree\Segment\SegmentServiceProvider` service provider in your `config/app.php`.
+Once installed, if you are not using automatic package discovery, then you need to register the  `AltThree\Segment\SegmentServiceProvider::class` service provider in your `config/app.php`.

 ## Configuration